 The Ugandan Law Society ensures that all Ugandan citizens have access to a competent, and independent legal profession.
-The branding project promotes a sense of humanity, justice, equality and respect.
+This visual identity promotes a sense of humanity, justice, equality, and respect.

 Aster Ruzindana: Manger at Seven marketing agency and The Ugandan Law Society Council.

 CONTEXT & objective